oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 The `attr_accessor` method is Ruby's built-in way to automatically create both `getter` and `setter` methods which allow us to access and set the values of intance variables.

-There are times when we may only want the user to view certain information without having the ability to modify it, in this case we may only want to create an `attr_reader` for an instance variable.
+There are times when we may only want the user to view certain information without having the ability to modify it, in this case we may only want to invoke the `attr_reader` which creates a `getter` method for an instance variable.
 Likewise, there are times when we may only want the user to be able to modify the data but need to present the that data in different format.
-In this case we may want to create an `attr_writer` for an instance variable and a custom method to expose the data.
+In this case we may want to invoke an `attr_writer` to create a `setter` method for an instance variable and a custom method to expose the data.

 Additional possibly unecessary info:
 Encapsulation lets us hide the internal representation of an object from the outside and only expose the methods and the properties that users of the object need.
 We can use Method Access Control to hide or expose the properties and methods through the public interface of a class.